List of News and Information about delphi on 4WheelsNews.com

 At the witness stand, Battenberg said that he typically gets up to 200 voicemails a week and that he doesn’t remember getting one that had contained this warning.Read the entire article Former Delphi CEO testifies in fraud trial, denies receiving counsel’s warning

 Former Delphi Corp.
-CEO J.T.
-Battenberg III is facing a civil securities-fraud case filed by Securities and Exchange Commission.
+Chief Exeuctive Officer J.T.
+Battenberg III is facing a civil securities-fraud case filed by the United States Securities and Exchange Commission (SEC).
 Nicholas Difazio, General Motors' former outside auditor testified that, in 2000, Delphi management withheld documents from its accounting firm that might have raised red flags about how the Company booked a $237 million payment to GM.

 Did you film an important event?